 Music Written in the Dorian Mode

-This is a great piece to introduce musicians to the dorian scale as it’s mostly in D dorian scale (which is just all the white notes on the piano).
+This is a great piece to introduce musicians to the Dorian scale as it’s mostly in D Dorian scale (which is just all the white notes on the piano).

-It does modulate to Eb dorian which is a little trickier but definitely a good place to start.
+It does modulate to Eb Dorian which is a little trickier but definitely a good place to start.

-Another famous song that is written using the dorian scale is Eleanor Rigby by The Beatles.
+Another famous song that is written using the Dorian scale is Eleanor Rigby by The Beatles.

-It really shows the sound of the mode off well as it is clearly quite a melancholic sound utilising the minor 3rd but the major 6th throws you off a bit with its brightness and optimism.
+It really shows the sound of the mode off well as it is clearly quite a melancholic sound utilizing the minor 3rd but the major 6th throws you off a bit with its brightness and optimism.

-List of dorian scales
+List of Dorian scales

-Below is a list of all the dorian modes and I’ve listed the notes for each scale too.
+Below is a list of all the Dorian modes and I’ve listed the notes for each scale too.

-|Key||Notes in the dorian scale|
+|Key||Notes in the Dorian scale|